hyperledger/fabric-rfcs/text/006-bft-based-ordering-service.md

 ![alt text](https://raw.githubusercontent.com/wiki/SmartBFT-Go/consensus/images/viewChange.png)

 The `ViewChange` message (the first message) is sent to all nodes by some node who suspects the leader is faulty.
 This message is very lightweight and includes only the next view sequence number.
-Once collecting `2f+1` `ViewChange` messages, a non faulty node is convinced that enough nodes consider the leader as faulty, and it will send a `ViewData` message to the next view's leader.
+Once collecting `2f+1` `ViewChange` messages, a non faulty node is convinced that enough nodes consider the leader as faulty, and it will send a `ViewData` message to the next view's leader (in practice, it's the view number modulo the total number of nodes).

 The `ViewData` message is similar to the `ViewChange` message suggested by [PBFT](http://pmg.csail.mit.edu/papers/osdi99.pdf).
 It is signed, as it will serve as proof in the next phase.
 The message contains the last checkpoint (last decided proposal) and the next proposal, if it exists, with its state (proposed or prepared).
 However, as opposed to the PBFT `ViewChange` message, the `ViewData` message is sent only to the next leader.